The expectation at Sacred Heart:

 We are always happy to help parents improve attendance and punctuality.
 We regularly use our school minibus or offer help through paying for breakfast club to support parents arriving to school on time.
 If you would like any support getting your child into school please contact;

-Mrs Roach, Headteacher
+Mrs McCallum, Headteacher

 Miss Hanford, Attendance Officer